Federated Credential Management API

 3.1.
 The Well-Known File

-NOTE: The browser uses the well-known file to prevent the following attack described here.
+NOTE: The browser uses the well-known file to prevent § 7.3.1 Manifest Fingerprinting.

 The IDP exposes a well-known file in a pre-defined location, specifically at the "web-identity" file at the IDPs's path ".well-known".